LucasColas/Chess-Game-Kivy/README.md

-# Chess-Game-AI
+# Chess-Game

-New chess game with an AI.
+New chess game.
 Game made with Kivy and aimed to be cross platform.

 The AI is not implemented yet.
 But you can play with another friend ;)